 The new MacBook Pro laptop is easy to install (I migrated my old desktop from TimeMachine).
 It is very fast and the keyboard is more responsive and has a better overall touch and feel than my old unit.
 The battery seems to be fine.
 Running it this morning for several hours at full brightness, it still has plenty of battery life left.

 Overall first impressions:

-- Very Fast.
-The machine is extremely fast on every thing it does.
+- Very Fast: The machine is extremely fast on every thing it does.

-- Touchbar is Cool.
-It is intuitive and it knows what you are doing and changes proactively.
+- Touchbar Is Cool: It is intuitive and it knows what you are doing and changes proactively.

-- Siri on this Mac is also super fast and responsive.
+- Siri: On this Mac, is also super fast and responsive.
 I’m using it more than I have on my old machine.

-- Power Cable is smaller and lighter.
+- Power Cable: Is smaller and lighter.

-So far, Battery life has not been an issue.
+So far, battery life has not been an issue.
 I used the machine for several hours this morning and still had 67% battery life left.
-I’ll note that I’m usually at Max Brightness.
+I’ll note that I’m usually at max brightness.
 There have been many complaints about battery life and we will see if Apple discovers any sort of software or driver issues that affect battery life.

 USB-C and Connectors

-I can confirm that you will need new connectors for connecting displays, iOS Devices etc. One thing I like about the new Power Cord is that the thick power cord cable is gone.
-So for me, that means a smaller cable to travel with, which is a plus.
+I can confirm that you will need new connectors for connecting displays, iOS devices, etc. One thing I like about the new power cord is that the thick power cord cable is gone.
+So, for me, that means a smaller cable to travel with, which is a plus.

-Our Take – MacBook Pro with Touchbar is A Winner
+Our Take: MacBook Pro with Touchbar Is a Winner